Khaled802/DougsDogDoor/README.md

      - Start & Stop
      - External Initiator: Someone outside the system start the use-case
    - Main Path (Happy path): this the path which everything goes right, It is usually the customers description
+   - The only constant in software is **CHANGE**
+   - Alternative Path: is the optional path and provides different paths for the same goal of Main path
 ----------------------------------------------------------------

 ## Version 2.0